 According to Apple’s description of the feature:

 The most popular audio recording app in the world gets new tools for organizing recordings.
-An all‑new Enhance Recording feature lets you improve the sound quality of your recordings with a single tap.
+An all new Enhance Recording feature lets you improve the sound quality of your recordings with a single tap.

 How to use Enhance Recording in Voice Memos

-- Open the Voice Memos app on your iPhone, iPad, iPod touch or Mac.
+- Open the Voice Memos app on your iPhone, iPad, iPod touch, or Mac.

-That’s it, on-device machine learning will attempt to do its best to minimize background noise and reduce room reverberation as much as possible.
-Depending on the audio quality of your source recoding, you may experience a minor or major difference after applying Enhance Recording processing.
+On-device machine learning will attempt to do its best to minimize background noise and reduce room reverberation as much as possible.
+Depending on the audio quality of your source recording, you may experience a minor or major difference after applying Enhance Recording processing.

-Who needs Voice Memos’ Enhance Recording?
+Who needs Voice Memos Enhance Recording?

-As a journalist, I use Voice Memos on a somewhat regular basis for capturing my thoughts, conducting quick interviews I may later refer to and so forth.
-I’ve been very pleased with the sound quality in Voice Memos, especially on the iPhone thanks to its multi-microphone array.
+As a journalist, I use Voice Memos on a somewhat regular basis for capturing my thoughts, conducting quick interviews I may later refer to, and so forth.
+I’ve been very pleased with the sound quality in Voice Memos, especially on the iPhone, thanks to its multi-microphone array.

 While I’ve only captured a couple of voice memos with my Apple Watch and computer, I could tell instantly that the sound quality was not as good as on the iPhone, which is quite understandable given the less powerful microphones in the Apple Watch and the Mac.

-I can clearly see the benefits of using Voice Memos’ Enhance Recording feature to make my Apple Watch and Mac recordings sound better, but even the iPhone owners will benefit from machine learning-powered reduction of background noise and room reverberation.
+I can clearly see the benefits of using Voice Memos’ Enhance Recording feature to make my Apple Watch and Mac recordings sound better, but even iPhone owners will benefit from machine learning-powered reduction of background noise and room reverberation.

-Other Voice Memos improvements
+Useful Voice Memos tips: